Swiss skier Flury takes downhill gold as favorites falter - WHIZ News

 Swiss teammate Corinne Suter came 0.12 behind to take bronze.
 Suter was the defending champion and won Olympic gold a year ago.

+“Only at the second training (Thursday) I felt better, I was OK.
+And on this snow, my skis work really well and today I managed to do a super run, incredible,” she said.

+“When I won my first World Cup race, I was so surprised I couldn’t really enjoy it.
+But this time I will really enjoy it.”

-The 2018 Olympic champion from Italy, who won four of the six downhills on the World Cup circuit this season, was 0.15 behind Flury but made up time in the more turny second half of the Roc de Fer course.
+Goggia, the 2018 Olympic champion from Italy, was 0.15 behind Flury but made up time in the more turny second half of the Roc de Fer course.

 She slightly lost balance on her outside right ski, then went with her left ski through a gate.
 She narrowly avoided falling and finished her run in third position, but was disqualified.